gabrielratao/gabrielratao/README.md

 #### About me

 #### 🔭 Current job
-I'm a data engineering inter at Grupo AG Capital.
+I'm a back-end dev at Grupo AG Capital.

 #### ✨ Technologies
 - Python